historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2023_2.md

 ### Meetings

 I encourage you to meet with me outside of the classroom, especially for guidance on the readings and assignments.
-Generally, appointments will be handled via Jitsi (meet.jit.si/DrStephan).
+Generally, appointments will be handled during my office hours (as listed at the beginning of this document).

 ### Communication

-You must use university email or Teams for electronic correspondence with me and with the TA.
+You must use university email or Teams for electronic correspondence with me.
 Any lost or missed communication as a result of using third party email, or failing to maintain one’s UST email account under quota will be considered the student’s fault.

 ## Other Class Policies